slypat/structure-and-workflow-test/README.md

 A test project for trying out different approaches to project structure and workflow

-Pat's added a new featare.
+Pat's added a new feature.